johanneswuerbach/deis/docs/installing_deis/rackspace.rst

 Configure Load Balancer
 -----------------------

-You'll need to create two load balancers on Rackspace to handle your cluster:
+You'll need to create three load balancers on Rackspace to handle your cluster:

 .. code-block:: console